iterative/dvc.org/public/static/docs/use-cases/data-registries.md

 ```

 `dvc update` downloads new and changed files, or removes deleted ones, from
-`images/faces/`, based on the latest
-[revision](https://git-scm.com/docs/revisions) of the source project.
+`images/faces/`, based on the latest version of the source project.
 It also
 updates the project dependency metadata in the import stage (DVC-file).

 ### Programatic reusability of DVC data